 Is Flash Survey having issues?
 Do you need assistance?
-Create a ticket with the link below (or on the Flash Survey homepage) so we can look into the problem.
+Please email email@example.com so we can look into the problem.
 Please try to include as much detail as possible, even screenshots help!

 Do I have to complete my Flash Survey all at once or can I complete it later?